THE

 Behaviour & Ecology

-Irrawaddy dolphins are typically seen in small groups of 2-3, though larger groups of up to 15 individuals can occasionally be spotted.
+Irrawaddy dolphins are typically seen in small groups of two to three, though larger groups of up to 15 individuals can occasionally be spotted.
 Their diet includes fish, shrimp, and cephalopods, which they hunt in shallow waters.
-While social, they are not very active at the surface but may occasionally low breach.
-A unique behavior involves spitting water, possibly to confuse schools of fish.
+While social, they are not very active at the surface but may occasionally perform low breaches.
+A unique behaviour involves spitting water, possibly to confuse schools of fish.
 In Myanmar, these dolphins engage in cooperative fishing with local fishermen, herding fish toward boats and picking off weaker individuals caught around the nets before they are retrieved.

 Fun Facts

-The Irrawaddy dolphin is named after the Ayeyarwady River in Myanmar, which was formerly known as the Irrawaddy River during the time when Myanmar was called Burma.
+The Irrawaddy dolphin is named after the Ayeyarwady River in Myanmar, which was formerly known as the Irrawaddy River when Myanmar was called Burma.

-Coastal Cambodian populations occupy the same space as indo-pacific humpback dolphin and indo pacific
+Coastal Cambodian populations occupy the same habitat as Indo-Pacific humpback dolphins and Indo-Pacific finless porpoises.

-Laotian and Cambodian folklore suggests Irrawaddy Dolphins to be reincarnations of their ancestors
+Laotian and Cambodian folklore suggest that Irrawaddy dolphins are reincarnations of their ancestors.

-West Kalimantan people share stories of Irrawaddy Dolphins being naughty children that stole rice from the shaman, but they burnt their mouths and jumped into the river to cool down but eventually turned into Irrawaddy Dolphins
+West Kalimantan people share stories of Irrawaddy dolphins being naughty children that stole rice from the shaman.
+When they burned their mouths and jumped into the river to cool down, they eventually turned into Irrawaddy dolphins.

 Main Threats

-Irrawaddy dolphins face multiple threats, primarily due to habitat loss and human activities.
-Damming has isolated freshwater populations, confining them to smaller areas and reducing hunting opportunities, leaving them with only 40% of their original range.
+Irrawaddy dolphins face multiple threats across the world primarily associated with habitat loss and human activities.
+Infrastructure development has isolated freshwater populations, confining them to smaller areas and reducing hunting opportunities, leaving them with only 40% of their original range.
 Coastal populations are similarly affected, as reduced water flow impacts estuaries and mangroves.
-Bycatch in small-scale gillnets is arguably the greatest threat, causing premature deaths that continue to rise annually.
-Irrawaddy dolphins are also targeted for captivity due to their ease of capture, though international trade was banned under CITES in 2004.
+Bycatch in gillnets is arguably the greatest threat, causing premature deaths.
 Pollution further endangers them, with industrial and domestic waste contaminating both freshwater and coastal habitats, leading to skin abnormalities in six populations.

 The Irrawaddy River Population